RYT200 Training Program

 - Review our list of Specialty Electives for descriptions and other details.

 - Check our Training Schedules to see what is available.
 Not all modules are offered every year.

 You must also complete 40 hours of independent activities outside of your classroom training.
-These can include teaching or assisting in yoga sessions, reading approved yoga texts, or observing and comparing yoga classes.
+These can include teaching outside yoga classes, reading approved yoga texts, or observing yoga classes.
 In Module 1, we discuss which activities are acceptable and how to record them.

 Transfer or missed hours

 - Transfer of credits from other yoga schools might be available, upon approval.
 The minimum fee is $150.00 per module, with a two module maximum.
 Call our office for information.

 - If you miss hours during training, you will be required to attend that Module the next time it is offered (see fees) unless other arrangements were made prior to training registration (all requests must be made in writing via email).
 Otherwise, you can request an Individualized Training Program Plan, which has an additional fee.

 Ready to get started?

 Go to Prices and Registration to find our pricing options, register, and pay.